SAP-samples/btp-hyperscaler-extension/README.md

 # Consuming SAP BTP Services From Any Hyperscaler

 ## Description:
-Deploy an SAP Fiori Application in any hyperscaler, such as Google Cloud Platform (GCP), Amazon Web Services (AWS), Alibaba Cloud or Azure and use services from SAP BTP.
+Deploy an SAP Fiori Application in any a hyperscaler, such as Google Cloud Platform (GCP), Amazon Web Services (AWS), Alibaba Cloud or Azure and use services from SAP BTP.

 This application showcases:
  - How to consume Services running on SAP BTP from other environments e.g K8S clusters managed by hyperscalers